GDATASoftwareAG/AnsibleMoleculeWorkshop-Lessons/LESSON5.md

   delay: 20
 ```

-## the tests
+## The tests

-to get the tests running you need to have a more advanced inventory `molecule/default/molecule.yml`
+To get the tests running you need to have a more advanced inventory `molecule/default/molecule.yml`

 ```yaml
 ---